 - finding the courage and confidence to achieve real success,

-- and public policy topics such as government regulation and its impact on businesses,
+- and public policy topics such as government over regulation and its impact on businesses,

 - economic policy,